Our reception is open 9am-5pm Tuesday, Wednesday, and Thursdays.

 Erin’s focus is on the representation of clients dealing with sophisticated and complex financial matters arising out of separation and divorce, including issues around family trusts, privately held companies and income determination.
 She acts to provide advice on marriage contracts (prenuptial agreements) and other domestic contracts as well as having an active litigation practice in both the court system and in mediation/arbitration.

-Erin is a member of the The Advocates’ Society; the Associate of Family and Conciliation Courts, is an associate member of Ontario Association for Family Mediation, a fellow of the International Academy of Matrimonial Lawyers, and was previously on the Executive of the Ontario Bar Association (“OBA”).
+Erin is a member of the The Advocates’ Society; the Associate of Family and Conciliation Courts, is an associate member of Ontario Association for Family Mediation, a Fellow of International Academy of Family Lawyers, and was previously on the Executive of the Ontario Bar Association (“OBA”).
 She is a presenter at the Mandatory Information Program, for parties to family law litigation, and acts as a mentor to young lawyers and law students at the OBA and through the University of Windsor and other law schools.
 Erin formerly represented children in custody and access matters, as a member of the Office of the Children’s Lawyer.

 Erin presents regularly at family law conferences, having written papers on various family law topics including expert evidence and trial advocacy.